-Birthday parties and play dates give me a glimpse into how much toys other kids can have compared to my own.
+Birthday parties and play dates give me a glimpse into how many toys other kids have compared to my own.
 The holidays make me wonder whether I give them enough.
 Do they need more toys to stimulate creativity and keep them occupied?

 The downsides of having too many toys

-If kids don’t need all these toys, could there then be a downside to having too many?
+If kids don’t need all these toys, could there be a downside to having too many?